 - Acceptance to a post-secondary institution of higher education

-The GED, like the HiSET and TASC tests, has been crafted to determine if a test-taker’s academic skills match that of the average high school senior.
-The GED test is organized into four sections, all of which parallel the traditional core academic areas of high school curriculums.
+The GED is crafted to determine if a test-taker’s academic skills match that of the average high school senior.
+The GED is organized into four sections, all of which follow the traditional core academic areas that are taught in high school.

 Many people want to know how a GED differs from a high school diploma.
 To compare the two, consider these facts: